IBM/aspera-cli/docs/README.erb.md

 ```

 > [!NOTE]
-> `default` is not a command, it is simply the name of the special preset.
+> `default` is not a command, it is the name of the special preset.

 ```shell
 <%=cmd%> config preset get default _plugin_name_